-Figure 8 depicts towing vessel traffic paths (in green) for a combination of high volume, average volume, and low volume sample days from 2017.
+Figure 8 depicts towing vessel traffic paths (in green) for a combination of high volume, average volume, and low volume sample days from 2017 for the Willamette River near the CEI Hub.
 As demonstrated in the map, the river area immediately adjacent to the CEI Hub and downstream between the CEI Hub and the confluence with the Columbia River are the most heavily used vessel traffic areas of the Willamette River.